ToothlessBrush/maple/README.md

 }
 ```

-## Nodes
+## Node Creation

 now we can finally add nodes to the Scene!

-Nodes are easiest to build with the NodeBuilder which is a struct that helps define nodes. let's add a pyramid object to the scene.
+Nodes are easiest to build with the NodeBuilder which is a struct that helps define nodes. we'll use this to create a model and camera.

+### Model

+lets create a pyramid model.

 ```rust
 use quaturn::context::scene::Scene;